 5 min read

-Divine Inspiration and Human Fingerprints
+Divine Inspiration and Human Fingerprints (The Bible, Part 5)

 By examining the Bible's historical and cultural context, its diverse writing styles, and examples of human participation in the inspiration process, we come to a richer understanding of how divine truth is communicated through human words.